wwake/pcombo/README.md

 ## Combinators

 ### Alternatives
-`<|>` - **Alternative** - addition precedence - `p1 <|> p2` - if the first parser succeeds, it returns that result of.
+`<|>` - **Alternative** - addition precedence - `p1 <|> p2` - if the first parser succeeds, it returns that result.
 If it fails with no progress, it returns the result of the second parser.
 If the first parser made progress but failed, it returns the failure result.

 `<||>` - **Backtracking Alternative** - addition precedence - `p1 <||> p2` succeeds if either parser succeeds.
 On failure, returns the failure that got the farthest.